3ev/tev_mailchimp/README.md

 database
 * BE save hooks to ensure that whenever a user is created or updated in the backend their List subscription preferences are downloaded from Mailchimp
-* Extbase slots to ensure that whever a user is created or updated on the frontend their List subscription preferences are downloaded from Mailchimp
+* <del>Extbase slots to ensure that whever a user is created or updated on the frontend their List subscription preferences are downloaded from Mailchimp</del> *Extbase slots are no longer included out of the box due to them being very hard to work with*
 * Webhook listeners to ensure that whenever a user's List subscription preferences are updated in Mailchimp they are updated in the local database
 * Services to easily trigger Mailchimp subscribe or unsubscribe requests anywhere